 Emergency or not, have you ever found yourself at a loss for what to pack for your babies overnight stay in hospital?

-Well, having spent A LOT of Alfie’s (my 4month old) life in hospital, (70 nights to be exact) I have just a tad bit of experience up my sleeve 😉
+Well, having spent A LOT of Alfie’s (my now almost 2yr old) life in hospital, (close to 100 in fact) I have just a tad bit of experience up my sleeve 😉

 My top tips for what to pack for a SHORT STAY: